PKizzle/dns/README.md

 This library uses Go modules and uses semantic versioning.
 Getting the code and working with the library is done via:

-    git clone git@codeberg.org:miekg/dns  # use https is you don't have a codeberg account cd dns
+    git clone git@codeberg.org:miekg/dns  # use https if you don't have a codeberg account cd dns
     # $EDTIOR *.go